strikersps/Brain-MRI-Image-Classification-Using-Deep-Learning/Brain-Tumor-Dataset/README.md

 cjdata.tumorMask: a binary image with 1s indicating tumor region
 ```

-- The jupyter notebook i.e. [`preprocessing_mat_files.ipynb`](https://nbviewer.jupyter.org/github/strikersps/Brain-MRI-Image-Classification-Using-Deep-Learning/blob/main/Brain-Tumor-Dataset/preprocessing_mat_files.ipynb) is also provided which consist of python code to extract the information using `h5py` library which provide a `File` class to open and process `.mat` files.
+- The jupyter notebook [`preprocessing_mat_files.ipynb`](https://nbviewer.jupyter.org/github/strikersps/Brain-MRI-Image-Classification-Using-Deep-Learning/blob/main/Brain-Tumor-Dataset/preprocessing_mat_files.ipynb) is also provided which consist of python code to extract the information using `h5py` library which provide a `File` class to open and process `.mat` files.
-- The following function is written to process the `.mat` file and extract the different information which is stored in an instance of a `File` class of `h5py` library which has a dictionary kind of format.
-The rest of source-code is just for exporting the images into the required repository after image data is being extracted from the `.mat` file using the following function.
+- The following function is written to process the `.mat` file and extract the different image related information which is stored in an instance of a `File` class of `h5py` library with a dictionary kind of format.
+The rest of the source-code exports the images into the required directories (created on the basis of tumor classes) after image data is being extracted from the `.mat` file using the following function:

 ```python
 def mat_file_to_dict(filepath: str) -> dict: